-An easy paleo berry cobbler recipe made with fresh or frozen berries.
-The topping in this low carb blueberry dessert is made with gluten free coconut flour.
+An easy paleo blueberry cobbler recipe made with frozen or fresh berries.
+The topping in this low-carb blueberry dessert is made with gluten-free coconut flour.

 This week, we cleaned out our chest freezer as we were replacing it with an upright.
 Things always seemed to get lost in the chest freezer so I wanted to ditch it.

 I found two large bags of frozen blueberries from a berry picking trip we did a couple years ago.
 There was no freezer burn so I knew they were still good.